-We sent you a Notice of Availability of Proxy Materials (the "Notice") because the board of directors of Nektar Therapeutics ("Nektar," the "Company," "we" or "us") is soliciting your proxy to vote at our 2016 annual meeting of stockholders (the "Annual Meeting") to be held on June 23, 2016 at 2:00 p.m. local time at Nektar Therapeutics, 455 Mission Bay Boulevard South, San Francisco, California 94158.
+We sent you a Notice of Availability of Proxy Materials (the "Notice") because the board of directors of Nektar Therapeutics, a Delaware corporation ("Nektar," the "Company," "we" or "us"), is soliciting your proxy to vote at our 2019 annual meeting of stockholders (the "Annual Meeting") to be held on June 12, 2019 at 2:00 p.m. local time at Nektar Therapeutics, 455 Mission Bay Boulevard South, San Francisco, California 94158.
 We invite you to attend the Annual Meeting to vote on the proposals described in this proxy statement.
 However, you do not need to attend the meeting to vote your shares.
 Instead, you may vote by proxy over the Internet or by phone by following the instructions provided in the Notice or, if you request printed copies of the proxy materials by mail, you may vote by mail.

-The Notice was first sent or made available on or about May 13, 2016 to all stockholders of record entitled to vote at the Annual Meeting.
+The Notice was first sent or made available on or about April 30, 2019 to all stockholders of record entitled to vote at the Annual Meeting.